 Best for: Families who want a sporty, upscale ride without the luxury price tag

 The CX-30 anchors the most affordable end of the Mazda crossover lineup.
 Thanks to its wide, athletic stance, the CX-30 actually looks like a lifted Mazda3 hatchback.
 It backs up that visual connection with similarly athletic, refined handling.
-The base four-cylinder engine makes a respectable 191 horsepower.
-If you are seeking a bit more in the way of thrills, you may want to opt for the 227-horsepower turbocharged four-cylinder engine.
-With premium fuel, this turbo powertrain makes 250 horsepower.
+The base four-cylinder engine makes a respectable 191 hp.
+If you are seeking a bit more in the way of thrills, you may want to opt for the available turbocharged four-cylinder engine, which boasts up to 250 hp.

 MINI Countryman